Define your breakpoints in the breakpoints

 });

 Once configured, you can apply different variants at different breakpoints.
-You must use the

-In the example below, we apply coral
+In the example below, we apply the violet color variant at the bp2 condition.

 const Button = styled('button', {